mgoblin/STC15lib/README.md

 * Enable and disable timer0 mode0 output to P3.5 pin supported now
 * Enable and disable timer2 mode0 output to P3.0 pin supported now
 * timer0_enable_on_pinINT0_high implemented for timer0 work only on INT0/P3.0 pin is high
+* timer0 and timer2 use interrupts module routines
-* Implements interrupts module without interrupts priority support
+* TODO Implements interrupts module without interrupts priority support
 * TODO Implement interrupt priority routines in interrupts module
-* TODO Timers should be use interrupts module
+* TODO #define instead of function decl

+Next releases
 * TODO Timer aux - set timers in terms of output signal freq and timings
 * TODO Timers aux should not biased from CPU frequency dividers

-Next releases
 * TODO Timers mode1,2,3 should be implemented and documented